Eileen J. Garrett

 Eileen Jeanette Vancho Lyttle Garrett (14 March 1892 – 15 September 1970) was an Irish medium and parapsychologist.
 Garrett's alleged psychic abilities were tested in the 1930s by Joseph Rhine and others.
 Rhine claimed that she had genuine psychic abilities, but subsequent studies were unable to replicate his results, and Garrett's abilities were later shown to be consistent with chance guessing.
 Garrett elicited controversy after the R101 crash, when she held a series of séances at the National Laboratory of Psychical Research claiming to be in contact with victims of the disaster.
 John Booth, and others, investigated her claims, and found them to be valueless, easily explainable, or the result of fraud.

 Garrett had four children.
-Garrett died after a long illness on 15 September 1970, in Nice, France.
+She died after a long illness on 15 September 1970, in Nice, France.

 Biography

 During her lifetime, Garrett gave her own birthday as March 17 (St Patrick's Day), 1893.
 However, census records show that she was actually born March 14, 1892, and that her birth name was Emily Jane Savage.
 Garrett published three major autobiographies and many other statements which contradict each other on basic details of her early life.
 She described an early childhood on a bucolic country estate in Ireland.
 Research published in 2024 and 2025 showed that this was mostly likely a description of an estate where her uncle worked as a gardener.
 She also claimed to have been married three times and to have run a teashop and a hostel for wounded soldiers, but there is no evidence that any of this was true; she was employed as a domestic servant and had a child out of wedlock, and for some time had an informal relationship with a man named James Garrett.

 Garrett began attending meetings of the London Spiritual Alliance around 1920-1921, using the name "Mrs. Garrett" although she was unmarried.
 Following a breakup with her domestic partner, her commitment to the Alliance became more serious, although Garrett's account of this period remains confused.
 In 1930, she claimed to channel the words of Arthur Conan Doyle and the crew of the R101, which significantly raised her profile.
 In 1931 she was invited to the United States by the American Society for Psychical Research and performed experiments for various psychical researchers in both America and Europe until the 1950s.
 Garrett was not a proponent of the spiritualist hypothesis and attributed her mediumship not to spirits but to the activity of a "magnetic field".
 Garrett wrote "In all my years' professional mediumship I have had no "sign", "test" or slightest evidence to make me believe I have contacted another world."
 She considered that her trance controls were personalities from her subconscious and admitted to the parapsychologist Peter Underwood, "I do not believe in individual survival after death".